 This strategy works for all kinds of ideas including those listed above.

 Getting started online is little more difficult unless you have experience in online marketing.

 Marketing your business online is a massive topic, far beyond what this post could cover.
 There are free strategies, paid strategies, search engine traffic and social media traffic.
 Video, blogs, podcasts and the list goes on….

-This article lists our top recommended programs to get started with online marketing.
+For those who want a little more control over their business... this article lists our top recommended programs to get started with online marketing.
 The first two have free versions and will not cost you anything to check out.
 Both teach strategies that are effective whether you are starting an online business… or promoting your local business such as photography or cleaning.